 What your current car might not have is stability control or a navigation system or a communications system that integrates your phone.
+Safety features like advanced cruise control, automatic emergency braking and lane keeping assist probably weren’t in your last car.
 Spend some time understanding how those features work, and whether or not you want to pay extra for any optional features.

 Leave the Kids.
 Then Bring the Kids